-Until we found this recipe.
-It’s full of tomatoes, lots and lots of tomatoes, but they just coat the pasta in a silky sauce-like glaze.
+This recipe was inspired by some of our plant-based friends (Hi Bonberi, Hi Melissa Wood!)
+Following them on Instagram is like walking through the farm stand and then seeing everything come to life.
+They are both fans of brown rice pasta loaded with veggies.
+This dish is full of tomatoes, lots and lots of tomatoes, and they just coat the pasta in a silky sauce-like glaze.
 Since it’s easy to make (no food mill required), it’s a great dish to make for a summer lunch or dinner.

 We like to use Sun Gold tomatoes—a sweet, slightly tannic variety of cherry tomato—to make this dish.
 But any good cherry or grape tomatoes, or a chopped large tomato, will work too.
 Just be sure to cook the tomatoes down until they’ve released all of their juices.

 This dish is easily made gluten-free and dairy-free by using gluten-free pasta and omitting the pecorino.
+You can also make it grain-free by using zucchini noodles.
 We prefer the 50% indulgent option: gluten-free pasta with the cheese.

-- 6 oz gluten-free capellini, spaghetti or bucatini (I like this brand)
+- 6 oz gluten-free Capellini, Spaghetti or Bucatini

 Heat 3 tablespoons olive oil in a large skillet over medium heat.
 Add tomatoes, garlic and red pepper flakes.
 Season with salt and pepper.
 Cook, covered, swirling the pan often until the tomatoes blister and burst, usually about 10-12 minutes.